-The course is made up of six modules: Design Analysis, Design, Construction, Planting, Research Methodology, and Business, constituting the post graduate element (which is an exit point) with the sixth module, Research, completing the Masters level.
+The course is made up of six modules: Design Analysis, Design, Construction, Planting, Research Methodology, and Business, constituting the postgraduate element (which is an exit point) with the sixth module, Research, completing the Masters level.

-The planting module enables students to explore the artistic, decorative, structural and spatial aspects of design, exploring the plant kingdom in microcosm.
+The planting module will enables you to explore the artistic, decorative, structural and spatial aspects of design, exploring the plant kingdom in microcosm.
 The three-dimensional qualities of plant material are explored through design projects supported by studio teaching and lectures.
 The related hard landscape module explores the technical detail and creative potential of hard construction as a compliment to planting.

 Who is it aimed at?

-This course is aimed at cognate arts BA (Hons) graduates, usually with a first or upper second level degree, or students with demonstrable equivalent design experience who are looking to further their education and increase their qualification, as well as those seeking to set up their own professional practice.
+This course is aimed at cognate arts BA (Hons) graduates, usually with a first or upper second level degree, or those with demonstrable equivalent design experience who are looking to further their education and increase their qualification, as well as those seeking to set up their own professional practice.